 Of course.
 Your participation in a research study is entirely voluntary, and you may withdraw from participation at anytime and for any reason.
 During your screening visit and throughout the study, we will fully explain the risks and benefits of your study.
 If you change your mind, you may withdraw.

 You can register to be part of our volunteer database here and we will get in touch with you if you may qualify for a study.

 Never.
-All information you provide as a research participant is strictly confidential.
-It will not be sold and will be used only for the purposes required by the research study.
+Any information you provide as a research participant is strictly confidential.
+It will not be sold and will be used only for the purposes of contacting you for relevant research studies.

-- Voice any concerns and ask any questions you have about any aspect of the trial.
+- You have a right to voice any concerns and ask any questions you might have about any aspect of the trial.